Geosynchronous/P6-Mobile-Portfolio/README.md

 - Problem using fork from local disk, instead created working repo [gh-page](http://geosynchronous.github.io/web-workers-demo/)
 - Probably has to do file permissions and git-hub metadata???

+**Sunday May 1, 2016**

+- **JANK Quiz Timeline**
+- Seperate traces for Web Worker shown on Timeline in sync with main trace
+- Closer Inspection of "onmessage" timeline item shows: **Warning - Not optimized: TryCatchStatement**
+- Pretty Cool, not worried about error at this point

 ### Udacity Reviews